• Skip to main content

 Problem:

-Write a method removeDigits(String s) that returns a new string with all digits removed.
+Write removeDigits(String s) that returns a new string with all digits removed.

 Example: